-To Me, The Biggest Business Decision We All Need to Make for Ourselves Upfront is How We Plan to Grow Our Sales and Profits.
+To Me, The Biggest Business Decision We Need to Make Upfront is How We Plan to Grow Our Sales and Profits.

 Because without a solid answer to that, the rest of it has very little value.

-When your strengths are out of sync with your business building approach, you have a mismatch and so your business will never grow and scale the way you want it to.
+When your strengths are out of sync with your business building approach, you have a mismatch.
+As a result, your business will never grow and scale the way you want it to.

-For that reason, some people are able to build a highly successful business primarily around their own personal sales efforts, while others build their organization around hiring a sales team.
+For that reason, some people build a highly successful business primarily around their own personal sales efforts.
+While others build their organization around hiring a sales team.

 A quick look at the Counselor Top 40 will show you that the largest distributor companies are built around sales teams rather than the sales of one individual.

-In fact, it could be argued that many members of the top 40 consist, not just of a business, but of dozens or even hundreds of small businesses — individual sales people and sales organizations — operating in some cases independently, but under one umbrella.
+In fact, it could be argued that many members of the Top 40 consist, not just of a business, but of dozens or even hundreds of small businesses.
+Essentially, they’re individual salespeople and organizations — operating in some cases independently, but under one umbrella.

 And while the individuals involved may sell at very different levels — some low volume, some high and some in the middle — they all come together to generate sales and profits for the company.

-But the problem with that strategy is that now the excellent salesperson has to also become the human resources director, the hiring manager, the sales manager, the office manager, the bookkeeper, the payroll specialist, the disciplinarian and in some cases the camp counselor.
+But the problem with that strategy is that now the excellent salesperson has to fill other roles.
+He or she also becomes the human resources director, hiring manager, sales manager, office manager, bookkeeper, payroll specialist, disciplinarian, and in some cases the camp counselor.

-Or if he or she has to use the proceeds from their sales to hire people to fill those functions, it’s a huge shift in focus and approach, and some can’t make it.
+Or, if he or she has to use the proceeds from their sales to hire people to fill those functions, it’s a huge shift in focus, approach and resources.
+And some can’t make it.

 So ask yourself this question: How do you plan to grow your sales and profits?

-As you’ve probably noticed by now, this decision is critical, because if you’re building correctly from the get-go, it should impact every other decision you make going forward including the location of your business, the appropriate corporate structure and the customers you decide to target.
+As you’ve probably noticed by now, this decision is critical.
+Because if you’re building correctly from the get-go, it should impact every other decision you make going forward.
+It will impact the location of your business, the appropriate corporate structure and the customers you decide to target.